soundata/soundata/docs/source/contributing.rst

             ),
         }

     Add more ``RemoteFileMetadata`` objects to the ``REMOTES`` dictionary if the dataset is split into multiple files.
     Please use ``download_utils.RemoteFileMetadata`` to parse the dataset from an online repository, which takes cares of the download process and the checksum validation, and addresses corner carses.
     Please do NOT use specific functions like ``download_zip_file`` or ``download_and_extract`` individually in your loader.

 .. note::
-    Direct url for download and checksum can be found in the Zenodo entry of the dataset.
+    Direct url for download and checksum can be found in the Zenodo entries of the dataset and index.
+Bear in mind that the url and checksum for the index will be available once a maintainer of the Audio Data Loaders Zenodo community has accepted the index upload.
     For other repositories, you may need to generate the checksum yourself.
     You may use the function provided in ``soundata.validate.py``.